 Cannabis can help reduce obsessive-compulsive disorder (OCD) symptoms, which is said to be due to how cannabis helps manage anxiety, which is often associated with OCD.
-Obsessive-compulsive disorder is characterized by a persistent intrusion of thoughts (usually of things going wrong) along with constant urges and compulsions like washing hands or checking locks and is often associated with anxiety disorders (24).
-Cannabis is said to help manage anxiety, which in turn may be a potential alternative treatment in managing symptoms of OCD (25).
+Obsessive-compulsive disorder is characterized by a persistent intrusion of thoughts (usually of things going wrong) along with constant urges and compulsions like washing hands or checking locks.
+It is often associated with anxiety disorders (24).
+Cannabis is said to help manage anxiety, which in turn may be a potential alternative treatment for managing symptoms of OCD (25).

 May Help Reduce Symptoms Of Asthma

 Cannabis can help reduce symptoms of asthma.
 It’s said that cannabis decreases the hyperresponsiveness in your airways, making you less sensitive to asthmatic triggers.
 One study found that the anti-inflammation response of cannabis helped reduce inflammation of the airways, leading to a potentially effective treatment for allergy-induced asthma (26).

 May Help Relieve Nausea

 Cannabis can help relieve nausea due to how cannabis interacts with the serotonin receptors and eases nausea in those undergoing chemotherapy and potentially morning sickness.
 Animal studies suggest that cannabis interacts with the serotonin receptors, a hormone that influences feelings.
 A human study found that a combination of CBD and THC may relieve this symptom in chemotherapy patients, which has led others to believe it helps with morning sickness as well (27).

 Cannabis can help manage lupus symptoms as it is said to alleviate inflammation, which involves considerable inflammation.